+Top of page

 1. GENERAL

 This note only relates to the valuation of LPGs and does not cover condensates, methane or ethane.

 The market valuation rules in OTA75\Sch3\Para2 as amended by FA87\Sch11 apply to NAL transactions and apply for chargeable periods ending after 31 December 1986.
 The terms of the hypothetical contract are set out in sub-para (2).